 EfM - Diocese of New Westminster

-Current EfM groups in the Diocese of New Westminster
+EfM Groups in the Diocese of New Westminster (as of September 2018)

-- Small group size allows for active participation
+- Small group size allowing for active participation

 - Experiential learning paired with up-to-date learning resources

-Models of Theological Reflection that encourage the learner to link the Christian faith, the world, and our lives is the core exercise of EFM that differentiates it from other learning programmes.
-We will practice a variety of methods of reflection individually and as a group.
+Models of Theological Reflection encourage the learner to link the Christian faith, the world, and our lives, and is the core exercise of EfM that differentiates it from other learning programs.
+Groups practice a variety of methods of reflection individually and in the group.

 While taking EfM in a local group is preferable, EfM on-line is an option for those who do not have access to a local group or who cannot attend a local group for other reasons.
 At present there are four on-line groups in Canada.
 Three of these are in the afternoon, B.C. time, to allow for learners participating from across Canada.
 We have one evening group, Pacific Time, meeting together on Monday nights.

 More information and links:

 For more information about EfM in the diocese, or to explore joining a local EfM group, email The Reverend Paula Porter Leggett, Diocesan Coordinator o call, at 604-329-8701